vishvish/treemaker/README.md

 TreeMaker 5.1M - 2025 Mac Update
 =========================

-Originally written by Robert Lang, et al.
+*Originally written by Robert Lang, et al.*

-2025 update for macOS by Vish Vishvanath.
+2025 update for macOS by Vish Vishvanath, et al.

 TreeMaker is a program for the design of origami bases, but also a sophisticated tool that helps you create complex origami figures using the tree theory of origami design.
 This 2025 update brings TreeMaker to modern macOS systems while maintaining its powerful capabilities for origami designers.